sgaunet/gtmpl/README.md

 # gtmpl

-gtmpl is a little tool to initialize gitlab projects just after creation.
-It allows to set environment variables for the CI and initialize also files.
+gtmpl is a little tool to initialize projects just after creation.
+It allows to initialize files and set environment variables for the CI (only for gitlab).

+* gtmpl will search the templates in $HOME/.gtmpl
+* $HOME/.gtmpl should have subfolders representing the name of the templates
+* Each template (subfolder) should contain
+    * data folder which contains every files and directories to copy
+    * config.yaml (optionnal) to set CI vars (only for gitlab projects)

 ```
 $ ll $HOME/.gtmpl